peteyycz/eproxy/README.md

 EProxy is a **lightning-fast**, **memory-efficient** HTTP proxy server engineered from the ground up in Zig.
 Built on the high-performance libxev event loop, it delivers **unmatched throughput** and **ultra-low latency** for production workloads.

+Don't take anything too seriously, this is a **work in progress** and **not for production use**.
+It's more of a playground for me to learn Zig and libxev, but it might be useful for you if you want to see how to build an HTTP proxy server in Zig.

 ## ✨ Features

 - 🚀 **Blazingly Fast**: Built with Zig's non-zero-cost abstractions and manual memory management